Jigsaw-Code/outline-sdk/README.md

 Below we provide more details on each integration approach.
 For more details about setting up and using Outline SDK features, see the [Discussions tab](https://github.com/Jigsaw-Code/outline-sdk/discussions).

 ### Generated Mobile Library

-To integrate the SDK into a mobile app, follow these steps:
+See our [MobileProxy page](./x/mobileproxy/) to learn about the easiest way to integrate the Outline SDK into a mobile app.
+It runs a local forward proxy that implements resillience strategies that you can use to configure your app's networking libraries.

+For advanced users, it is possible to generate your own mobile library, following these steps:

 1. **Create a Go library**: Create a Go package that wraps the SDK functionalities you need.
 1. **Generate mobile library**: Use [`gomobile bind`](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) to generate Android Archives (AAR) and Apple Frameworks with Java and Objective-C bindings.